 - EP Fellows in the Chicago area have worked on strategic projects that make a difference, including a policy proposal for alternative internship programming pathways adopted for students in Chicago Public Schools with Genesys Works, and development of a data warehouse and dashboards focused on academic return on investment for Chicago International Charter Schools.

-- Several of EP’s Chicago-based alumni have remained to contribute to this city/region on an ongoing basis, including: 2008 Fellow Nancy Lee Chavez, Associate Vice Chancellor of Decisions Support at the City Colleges of Chicago; 2009 Fellow Will Hobart, Chief of Staff of the Office of College and Career Success at Chicago Public Schools; and 2011 Fellow Simone Santiago, Director of Service and Strategic Planning at Noble Network of Charter Schools.
+- Several of EP’s Chicago-based alumni have remained to contribute to this city/region on an ongoing basis, including: 2008 Fellow Nancy Lee Chavez, Associate Vice Chancellor of Decisions Support at the City Colleges of Chicago; 2009 Fellow Will Hobart, Chief Program Officer at Youth Guidance; and 2011 Fellow Simone Santiago, Director of Service and Strategic Planning at Noble Network of Charter Schools.

 “CPS High Schools’ limited ability to offer internship programs was a barrier Genesys Works had struggled with for years.
 Our Education Pioneer approached the problem with the right blend of policy expertise and coalition building to make a huge impact.
 He brought the right decision makers to the table and, ultimately, facilitated a programmatic change that will open internship access to any high school senior in Chicago.
 This is a game-changer for our organization and it would not have been possible without our Pioneer’s dedication and skill.” - Genesys Works

 Pranav Kothari, Strive Network (Chair)

 DeRondal Bevly, Hillard Heintze

 Nancy Lee Chavez, City Colleges of Chicago (Alumna)